alexbrandsen/dutch-archaeo-NER-dataset/README.md

 ## Acknowledgements

-This work was funded by a grant provided by the [Leiden Centre For Digital Humanities](https://www.universiteitleiden.nl/en/humanities/centre-for-digital-humanities)
+This work was funded by a grant provided by the [Leiden University Centre For Digital Humanities](https://www.universiteitleiden.nl/en/humanities/centre-for-digital-humanities)

 ## License